General

 What happens to autoLinks when someone doesn’t have autoLink loaded and works on my project?

 autoLink stores data in the background of model elements and uses that data to update standard Revit elements (parameters and text notes).
-Because of that, when someone without autoLink (or without a license) opens the model, their Revit will just see those elements as the standard Revit elements they are (text or family instances with parameters, etc.).
+Because of that, when someone without autoLink (or without a valid and active license) opens the model, their Revit will just see those elements as the standard Revit elements they are (text or family instances with parameters, etc.).
 Their Revit has no way of interpreting the background data, so the links will not update automatically without autoLink installed, but nothing will break.
 When you get the project back, the necessary data is still there, so if they have changed a view number that is referenced by autoLink it will update on your machine properly.
-While it is always recommended to have autoLink installed on all machines on a project, this is not always possible and autoLink will continue to function in such situations.
+While it is always recommended to have autoLink installed on all machines on a project, this is not always possible and autoLink will continue to function in such situations, just be aware that the links may not be up to date until someone with a licensed autoLink installed gets the model back and it has a chance to update.
+We would recommend running a manual update in this case after getting the model back.

 If you are not seeing the palette for any application even when you toggle it on and off it’s likely that it’s location is stored off screen.
 This is rare, but it can happen from time to time, especially when switching between monitor configurations (i.e. plugging a laptop into external monitors and then unplugging them.